markr1961/Arduino_projects/display_hello/readme.md

 ### display_hello

-This should display "hello world" on a Heltec WiFi Kit 32 screen, then start scanning for SSIDs.
+This should display "hello world" on a Heltec WiFi Kit-32 screen, then start scanning for SSIDs.
 But it doesn't.
-It builds, but doesn't show anything on the screen and hangs when initing the WiFi interface.
+It builds, but doesn't show anything on the screen and hangs when init'ing the WiFi interface.